BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2024-12-13-working-with-graph-databases-in-python.md

 The logic behind a [Graph Database](https://en.wikipedia.org/wiki/Graph_database), comes from graph theory in mathematics, where a network of nodes representing data are connected using edges.
-This makes a graph database more flexible than a typical hierarchical database, as new nodes can be added connected to any existing node, often without constraints.
+This makes a graph database more flexible than a typical hierarchical database, as new nodes can be added and connected to any existing node, often without constraints.
-This lack of constraints can be convientent, but it does mean that a user will need additional context regarding the existing nodes before adding new ones, as the existing data is unpredictable.
+This lack of constraints can be convenient, but it does mean that a user will need additional context regarding the existing nodes before adding new ones, as the existing data is unpredictable.
-These constraints can be added using additional tools if required.
+Constraints can be added to a graph database using additional tools if required.
 For example, when using
 a [Resource Description Framework (RDF)](https://en.wikipedia.org/wiki/Resource_Description_Framework) graph, you can add constraints using [Shapes Constraint Language (SHACL)](https://en.wikipedia.org/wiki/SHACL).

 In a graph database, everything is represented using URIs (Uniform Resource Identifier) or literals.
-These URIs are what allows us to create new connections between nodes in the graph, and even connections between multiple graphs.
+The URIs are what allows us to create new connections between nodes in the graph, and even connections between multiple graphs.
 For this to work, data is stored in `triples`.
-In a triple, we have:
+In a triple, we have 3 pieces of information:
 - Subject: the row in a typical database, referring to one feature (URI)
 - Predicate: the column in a typical database, referring to one attribute name (URI)
 - Object: the value found at the given row/column, the attribute value (URI or literal)